oddhorse/shattered/readme.md

 ## license
 copyright oddhorse (John Trinh) 2025. all rights reserved :)

-not being greedy i swear. i'm not particularly protective of this code in particular i'm just too lazy to pick one of those free use sort of licenses right now. go crazy with this repo honestly
+not being greedy i swear. i'm not protective of this code in particular i'm just too lazy to pick one of those free use sort of licenses right now. go crazy with this repo honestly